kawanet/promistache/README.md

 <%# section %> <% foo.bar %> <%/ section %>
 ```

-### Incompatibility
+## Incompatibility

-It passes 91% of the original [Mustache spec](https://github.com/mustache/spec) test suite.
+It passes more than 90% of the original [Mustache spec](https://github.com/mustache/spec) test suite.
-9% of tests are skipped in due to changes made for security or performance reasons.
+The rest of the tests are skipped in due to changes made for security or performance reasons.
 The following minor features are not supported by the module.

 - A lambda's return value should be parsed.